schmettow/New_Stats/docs/Generalized_Linear_Models.md

-*Note* that because the comparison below requires the predictive posterior distribution.
-With several hundred observations, this results in a very large object.
-To prevent running into a memory limit, we crank it up (`memory.limit`) and thin out the number of posterior predictive samples by factor 5.
+*Note* that the predictive posterior distributions runs over thousands of observation, which creates very large objects in your computer's RAM.
+To prevent running into a memory limit, we crank up the memory limit (`memory.limit`) and thin out the number of posterior predictive samples by factor 5.

 The below plot shows the population-level effects for the three models.
 The center estimates are very close, which means that neither of the models has a significant bias.
 However, the Exgaussian model produces much tighter credibility intervals.
-We have seen such an effect before, when a Poisson model produced tighter intervals than the Negbinomial model.
-Here it is the other way round: the more flexible model produces better levels of certainty.
+We have seen such an effect before, when on over-dispersed data, a Poisson model produced tighter intervals than the Negbinomial model.
+Here it is the other way round: the model with more parameters  produces better levels of certainty.